civican/legisinfo/43-2/bills/C-15/bill_text.md

 Whereas the Declaration is affirmed as a source for the interpretation of Canadian law;

-Whereas the protection of Aboriginal and treaty rights — recognized and affirmed by section 35 of the `Constitution Act, 1982` — is an underlying principle and value of the Constitution of Canada, **and Canadian courts have stated that such rights are not frozen and are capable of evolution and growth**;
+Whereas the protection of Aboriginal and treaty rights — recognized and affirmed by section 35 of the `Constitution Act, 1982` — is an underlying principle and value of the Constitution of Canada, and Canadian courts have stated that such rights are not frozen and are capable of evolution and growth;

 Whereas there is an urgent need to respect and promote the rights of Indigenous peoples affirmed in treaties, agreements and other constructive arrangements, and those treaties, agreements and arrangements can contribute to the implementation of the Declaration;